-The host families are a vital and integral part of the CSSG program.
+The host families are an integral part of the CSSG program.
 Many students feel they learn as much German from their host family as in the classroom.
 Our host families are chosen and matched with great care.
 Most of our families stay with the program for many years.
-They enjoy not only the interaction with the student, but also learning about Canada and intercultural issues.
-One host mother told the Director that she had learned a great deal about what it means to be German from her Canadian guest.
+Each potential new host family is interviewed and the home is inspected.
+If our criteria are met, the family will receive a student.
+The host families enjoy interacting with the students, learning about Canada, and discussing intercultural issues.
+The host families often say they learn a lot about what it means to be German from their Canadian guests.

 Each student will have their own room with a family.
 Some of our families provide rooms for more than one student.

 All CSSG students write an evaluation of their host family at the end of the program.
-These evaluations are very important in determining whether the family will house a student in subsequent years.
+These evaluations determine whether the family will host a student in subsequent years.

-The CSSG Director takes the information gathered on the application form and in the interview and matches students, taking into account such things as allergies, special dietary needs, hobbies, and other interests.
+The CSSG Director takes the information gathered on the application form and in the interview and matches students with a host family, taking into account such things as allergies, special dietary needs, hobbies, and other interests.

 Once a student is matched to a host family, information and photos (if available) are exchanged.
 The student can also obtain the email address of the student or students who have previously stayed with that particular host family from the CSSG Director.